 Optimise your images

 It’s important to know that when you use images with your content (which is great for SEO), they should have alt tags applied.
 These are important for SEO because search engines find images more difficult to understand than text.
-So having alt tags for your images will improve your chances of being returned in a search.
+So having alt tags for your images will improve your chances of being returned in a search – do not spam these with keywords, as they are also read by screen readers for the visually impaired, so make sure that the alt tag is descriptive of the image which should contain the product or a specific aspect of the service being offered on the page, and thus describing it will contain the relevant keyword.

 Search engines really love fresh, relevant content.
-So be sure to keep your website up to date and post new content regularly with a news section or a blog.
+So be sure to keep your website up to date and post new content regularly with a news section or a blog – remember to keep these interesting.
+Company updates about a new starter, a 50-word blog post with barely any substance, and a near enough carbon copy of another blog post on the site will not help you.
+Keep everything unique, well written relevant to your industry.

 For further explanation of common SEO terms, have a look at our SEO Glossary.